 So you finally got your baby on a schedule and now it’s Daylight Savings time?!
 We all know how hard it is to adjust to the time change, but it is much more difficult for our highly sensitive babies.
+SO how can you keep your baby’s schedule through daylight savings?

 Whether we are “Falling Back” or “Springing Forward” a few small changes can allow you to keep your baby on the same schedule.
 Unless you want your little one waking up an hour earlier every day, use these guidelines to keep your baby’s schedule through Daylight Savings.